 Under certain circumstances, when a local authority is assessing how much you should contribute towards your care costs, the value of your property may be disregarded for the first 12 weeks of care.
-This can give those who are eligible some valuable breathing space before making important financial decisions, such as whether to sell their home to pay for care.
+This can give those who are eligible some valuable breathing space before making important financial decisions, such as whether to sell your home to pay for care.

 In Scotland, the rules are slightly different; the threshold for savings is £28,000 (2019-20), and although the property owner is entitled to the 12-week disregard unless the property is sold within that time, the disregard period can start from the time the decision is made that the stay in the care home is permanent (which may be longer than 12 weeks in some circumstances).